Financial-Times/origami/README.md

 - `$o-normalise-grid-gutters` - provides a map of standardised grid gutter sizes
 - `$o-normalise-border-radius` - provides a standardised border radius value

+### Focus States

+`o-normalise` provides default focus states using the `:focus-visible` pseudo-class.
+This applies while an element matches the `:focus` pseudo-class and the UA determines that the focus should be specially indicated.

+No browser supports `:focus-visible` right now (31st Jan 2018) but there is [a polyfill](https://github.com/WICG/focus-visible) which roughly mimics the behaviour by adding a class `.focus-visible` to an element if it should have `:focus-visible` applied to it.
+Integrate [the polyfill](https://github.com/WICG/focus-visible) with your project to apply these focus styles.

+`:focus` is used as a fallback in `core` mode.

 ## Contributing